Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game arises unintentionally from overlapping questlines, resulting in weird and hilarious outcomes that players find amusing.
+The humor in the game often arises unintentionally from overlapping questlines, leading to strange and hilarious outcomes that players find amusing.

 • “I ended up with some weird and hilarious outcomes because of the overlapping questlines.”